 We are all just walking each other home.

-Believing deeply that every moment is a multi-faceted jewel of possibility — an opportunity to create meaning — I meet you with non-judgmental, unconditional acceptance for who you are, and open space for you to explore your personal aspirations and visions.
-I offer you evidence-based tools and techniques, combined with traditional contemplative mindfulness and self-acceptance practices, to guide you toward creating meaning and fulfillment in your own life.
+Believing deeply that every moment is a multi-faceted jewel of infinite possibilities to create meaning — I meet you where you are, with non-judgmental, unconditional acceptance for who you are.
+I open space for you to explore your personal aspirations and visions.
+I offer you evidence-based tools and techniques, combined with traditional contemplative mindfulness and self-compassion practices, to guide you toward creating meaning and fulfillment in your own life.